St John's Cathedral (Hong Kong)

 The Cathedral Church of Saint John the Evangelist is the cathedral of the Anglican Diocese of Hong Kong Island, and mother church to the Province of Hong Kong and Macao.
 It is the seat of the Archbishop of Hong Kong and the Bishop of Hong Kong Island.

-At Garden Road, Central, the cathedral is located in a prime central position, surrounded by the Bank of China Tower, Cheung Kong Center, HSBC Building, Court of Final Appeal Building, Former Central Government Offices, and the Former French Mission Building.
+At Garden Road, Central, the cathedral is located in a central location, surrounded by the Bank of China Tower, Cheung Kong Center, HSBC Main Building, Court of Final Appeal Building, Former Central Government Offices, and the Former French Mission Building.

 St John's Cathedral is one of the five cathedrals in Hong Kong.
-The others are Holy Trinity Cathedral (Anglican), All Saints' Cathedral (Anglican), St Luke Orthodox Cathedral (Eastern Orthodox), and the Cathedral of the Immaculate Conception (Roman Catholic).
+The others are Holy Trinity Cathedral (Anglican), All Saints’ Cathedral (Anglican), St Luke Orthodox Cathedral (Eastern Orthodox), and the Cathedral of the Immaculate Conception (Roman Catholic).

 History

 The congregation that would become the cathedral held its first Sunday service on Sunday, 11 March 1849, as "Hongkong Colonial Chapel", the founding church of the Diocese of Victoria.
-It was consecrated as St John's Cathedral by The Rt Revd George Smith, Bishop of Victoria in 1852.
+It was consecrated as St John's Cathedral by George Smith, bishop of Victoria, in 1852.

-On the morning of 8 December 1941, the day after their attack on Pearl Harbor, the Japanese attacked Hong Kong.
-On Christmas morning 1941 the Reverend Alaric P. Rose took the morning service in St John's with a congregation of one hundred, while shelling continued on the island.
+On the morning of 8 December 1941, the day after their attack on Pearl Harbor, Hawaii, the Japanese attacked Hong Kong.
+On Christmas morning 1941 Alaric Rose took the morning service in St John's with a congregation of one hundred, while shelling continued on the island.

-During the Japanese Occupation of Hong Kong, the cathedral was converted into a club for the Japanese.
+During the Japanese occupation of Hong Kong, the cathedral was converted into a club for the Japanese.
 Many of the original fittings were stripped out, including the original stained glass windows, which had been created by William Morris' firm.

 On 9 September 1945, the first service after the arrival of the Royal Navy was held in the cathedral.

-In 1981, Peter Kwong became the first Chinese Bishop of Hong Kong.
+In 1981, Peter Kwong became the first Chinese bishop of Hong Kong, who went on to become the first archbishop of Hong Kong when the province was established in 1998.

-The site of St John's Cathedral is the only freehold land in Hong Kong, granted in fee simple pursuant to s.6(1) of the Church of England Trust Ordinance (Cap.1014) of 1930.
+The site of St John's Cathedral is the only freehold land in Hong Kong, granted in fee simple pursuant to s.
+6(1) of the Church of England Trust Ordinance (Cap.
+1014) of 1930.
 All other land tenure in Hong Kong is leasehold in nature.

-On 5 June 2012, there was a service of thanksgiving at the Cathedral in honour of the Diamond Jubilee of Elizabeth II.
+On 5 June 2012, there was a service of thanksgiving at the cathedral in honour of the diamond jubilee of Elizabeth II.

+On 1 June 2025, Stephen Chow became the first Cardinal from Roman Catholic Church and Roman Catholic Diocese of Hong Kong to preach in the cathedral.
+Coincidentally, Bishop Matthias Der celebrated the Sung Eucharist.
+This marked the first time that there was a Catholic Cardinal and an Anglican Bishop together in the cathedral's 180 years of history.